 This awesome hike near the popular Pali Lookout offers the thrill and beauty of Hawaii ridge hiking in a short little hike.
-You will be required to walk along some narrow ridges and scramble up some steep slopes, all while being accompanied by the scenic Windward coastline on your right side.
+You will get to traverse a narrow ridge and scramble up steep slopes, all while being accompanied by the scenic Windward coastline on your right side.
 The hike ends at a gorgeous natural puka (or hole) in the ridge that perfectly frames the coastline.
 You get a lot of bang for your buck with this iconic Oahu hike.

-Here's a Google Earth image of the hike.
-Pretty simple, it's straight up the ridge from the Pali Lookout until you reach a steep and impassable rock wall.
+The hike is pretty simple--it's a straight shot up the ridge from the Pali Lookout until you reach an impassable rock wall.
 The puka will be behind and below you.
-That ridge on the opposite side of the lookout leads to the Pali Notches, the varsity version of this hike.
 That being said, Pali Puka has its challenges, despite being such a short hike.

 To get to the hike, park in the Pali Lookout lot and walk left from the main Pali Lookout sign along the parking lot towards this stone wall.
 Look for this hole in the wall and trees.
 There will be an Area Closed sign just behind it.
 That is where you need to go.

-And you can begin to take in the beautiful Windward views that will accompany you throughout this entire ridge hike.
+Very shortly after starting, you will pop out on the ridge, directly underneath this power line.
+Now you can begin to take in these beautiful Windward views that will accompany you throughout the hike.

 The hike is pretty straight forward from here.
 Just keep going up the ridge.
 It definitely gets steep at parts, but there are several different ropes to help you out on these sections (very useful if wet).

-But that risk is far outweighed by the reward.
-This picture not only captures the amazing ridge, but also the popular Lanikai Pillbox Hike (tiny ridge on left) and the more challenging, but still popular Three Peaks (larger prominent peaks in center).
+Despite the risks, the rewards of this hike are amazing.
+This picture not only captures the neighboring Pali Notches, but also the popular Lanikai Pillbox Hike (tiny ridge in the clouds on left) and the more challenging, but still popular Three Peaks (points peaking over the center of the photo).
 This shot just builds the case for the Windward side being the superior side of the island ;)

-And there it is, the puka.
+But the waiting game is worth it!
+There it is, the puka!
 Absolutely incredible the way this random hole in the ridge perfectly frames the coastline.
 I really struggle with whether I like this or the Makapu'u Puka more.
 I guess I really don't have to pick a favorite.

 One last photo of this natural wonder.
-Pali Puka, you never cease to amaze me.
+A great way to start the new decade!